 Officially, there are no S-scale standards developed for Free-mo at this time.
 Contact the clubs mentioned in the next section to find out what they are using.

 This Canadian group used to have an older sectional layout that they took to local shows.
 As the members started aging, the heavy modules started having a toll on the members' muscles and bones.
 So, the club decided to abandon the old layout and start over again.
 In their research for what kind of layout they might want to build, they stumbled upon Free-mo, and decided to pursue that in S-scale.
-Since there was no S-scale standard for Free-mo-style layouts, they experimented and came up with their interpretation of the (HO) standard to set their own guidelines.
+Since there was no S-scale standard for Free-mo-style layouts, they experimented and came up with their interpretation of the (HO-scale) standard to set their own guidelines.

 The club's layout has won two "Best in Show" awards at large train shows in Milwaukee, WI and Springfield, Massachusetts.
 The club sets up their layout in various configurations, but they are all generally point-to-point.
 They use a conventional turntable to turn engines at one end, or they use a three-track whole-train selector plate (mimicking British display layouts), or they have a large balloon loop at one end.
 They use code 83 rail on the main line, and code 70 rail on the sidings.